 As I write this, the current state of preservation of old growth trees here on Vancouver Island is still of pressing concern.
 Already, very little ancient forest remains here, and neither the incumbent New Democratic Party, the current opposition B.C.
-Liberal Party, nor a plethora of logging companies have any desire to cease the destruction.
+Liberal Party, nor a plethora of logging companies have any desire to change the situation.
 Only British Columbia’s Green Party, part of the coalition government at this time, is supporting a moratorium on old growth logging.
 What is really needed here is a paradigm shift, for lack of a better phrase.
 The tired rhetoric of seeing old growth forest as a decaying resource that might as well be harvested or it will lose value is simply an excuse for justifying environmental destruction.
 Why not consider change?

 ************************ Author’s Note***********************

 If you’re also interested in supporting the preservation of our forests here in British Columbia, consider investigating these sources and contributing, if you can, to the fine work they are doing: